Civic Reporting Programs

 City Bureau offers paid, intensive training opportunities for journalists who want to grow their reporting, engagement and leadership skills.

-Civic Reporting Programs at City Bureau are hands-on training opportunities where journalists of different experience levels can grow their skills in a supportive environment.
+The Civic Reporting Fellowship at City Bureau is a hands-on training opportunity where journalists of different experience levels can grow their skills in a supportive environment.
 At City Bureau, we emphasize racial equity, community engagement and co-learning.
 All program participants work closely with communities on Chicago’s South and West Sides to center the needs and narratives of people most directly affected by the issues we cover.

 Fall 2024: Your election questions, answered

 We asked Chicago residents what they wanted to know about the November 2024 election and the electoral process.
-Check back here as we dig up answers to their questions.
+Check out what we found.

 Past Projects